 Myomectomy is a procedure in which fibroids are surgically removed.
 Approach to myomectomy varies based on the location, number and size of the fibroids.
 Fibroid evaluation can include imaging (ultrasound or MRI), blood work, and tissue sampling.
 This procedure is intended for women who want to preserve the uterus for fertility reasons or personal reasons.

-Hysteroscopy is used to diagnose or treat problems of the uterus.
+Hysteroscopy is used to diagnose or treat problems in the cavity of the uterus.
 A hysteroscope is a thin, lighted camera that is inserted through your vagina into your uterus.
 The hysteroscope transmits the image of your uterus onto a screen.
 Other instruments are used along with the hysteroscope for treatment.
 This can be used for treatment of many conditions such as evaluation of abnormal bleeding, removal of fibroids or polyps, removal of retained IUD, or uterine septum.

 Why Choose Johns Hopkins for Minimally Invasive Gynecologic Surgery